-There is a reason that many investors avoid investing in LLCs taxed as partnerships.
-That is, Schedule K-1 forms will often come in right before the deadline (or even late), causing delays in filing your own personal taxes, and triggering unexpected gains, self-employment tax, pass-through deductions, and other situations that some investors prefer to avoid.
+One reason why many investors don't invest in LLCs taxed as partnerships is that Schedule K-1 forms will often come in right before the deadline (or late), causing delays in filing your own personal taxes (perhaps requiring filing an extension), triggering unexpected gains or losses, self-employment tax, pass-through deductions, and other situations that some investors prefer to avoid.

-So, you invested in an LLC, but haven't yet received your Schedule K-1, and the March 15 deadline has passed.
-Now what?
+What if you invested in an LLC but haven't yet received your Schedule K-1, and the March 15 deadline has passed?

 First, Schedule K-1's are only issued to partners who own equity (i.e. shares).
 If you invested via a SAFE, Convertible Note, or any other instrument that hasn't yet been converted to equity, then you won't be receiving a K-1 for that investment for that tax year.

 Second, the business could have elected to be an LLC taxed as a C Corporation.
-In that instance, there would be no pass-through taxes to your personal 1040 from the C Corporation return.
+In that instance, there would be no pass-through tax on your personal 1040 form from the C Corporation return.
 Note that LLCs taxed as S Corporations would still issue a Schedule K-1 (Form 1120S).

-Lastly, if you do own equity, you're fairly sure the LLC is taxed as a partnership, but still haven't received a Schedule K-1 from an LLC by March 15, it is probably wise to reach out and check with that business.
-The business may have filed an extension, among many other possibilities, so it is best to confirm and avoid any potential penalties on your personal tax returns from the IRS due to filing late or missing required forms.
+Lastly, if you own equity and you're sure the LLC is taxed as a partnership, but still haven't received a Schedule K-1 by March 15, it is probably wise to reach out and check with that business.
+The business may have filed for an extension, among many other possibilities, so it is best to confirm and avoid any potential penalties on your personal tax returns from the IRS due to filing late or missing required forms.

 With some of the differences outlined above for investing in LLCs vs. C Corporations, it is important to remember that the equity crowdfunding industry is still in flux.
 There will almost certainly be changes in the coming years, so always consult with your personal tax or investment advisor.

-The important lesson is that investors shouldn't blindly jump into the world of equity crowdfunding without understanding the potential impact that even a $10 investment could have come tax season.
+Takeaway: investors shouldn't jump blindly into the world of equity crowdfunding without understanding the potential impact that even a $10 investment could have come tax season.